PHARES is absolutely magnificent.

 On behalf of Egypt, I thank you for highlighting our heritage through the subtle refinement of your artwork PHARES.
 Dialogue between cultures, integration into the environment, collaborative teamwork, innovation and economizing of resources: your artwork is an example for all.

-His Excellency, the Ambassador of Egypt in France, 2015
+His Excellency, the Ambassador of the Arab Republic to France, 2015

 A pyramid on Place de la Concorde

 PHARES is a “beacon of headlights” (“phare de phares” in French), located next to the Concorde Obelisk, the oldest monument in Paris, in the plaza where the world’s first public electric lighting test happened in 1843.

 This sculpture is a truncated pyramid (97 ft. high) formed by isosceles triangles made of aluminium, each equal in dimension to the pyramidion (the golden cap of the Obelisk).
 Its gold color intensifies in order to highlight the original symbolism of the Obelisk: the passage from Earth to Sky.

 Light but resistant, monumental but energy-efficient, PHARES illustrates the latest possibilities in conservation of energy and resources.